-The Healthcare and Society Program provides students with an interdisciplinary understanding of the business, legal, ethical, interpersonal, and sociopolitical aspects of healthcare delivery, finance and organization.
+The Healthcare Studies Program provides students with an interdisciplinary understanding of the business, legal, ethical, interpersonal, and sociopolitical aspects of healthcare delivery, finance and organization.

 - Blair Armistead, '09